 Access is available for patrons with their own laptops.
 Wireless printing is not available.

-Is available Mondays from 10am-12pm with James Chapin and Fridays from 10am-12pm with Jack Rutherford.
+Available Monday from 10-12pm and Thursday from 6pm-8pm with James Chapin.
 No appointment needed.
 Please contact the Reference Desk with any questions.

-Free service is available.
+This is a free service for the public.
 A Reference Librarian will scan items for patrons, but a flash drive needs to be provided to save scanned documents to.